 The following are some of the research and teaching opportunities you will have in the Physics and Astronomy Department at Vassar:

 - Diving Into Research (DIR) - begin your undergraduate research experience before even taking a class at Vassar!

 - Undergraduate Summer Research Institute (URSI) - collaborate on original research projects in exciting areas such as acoustics, optics, biophysics, nanoscale condensed matter physics, physics education, and astronomical studies of galaxies, stars, and exoplanets.

 - Research Assistant – collaborate with professors throughout the academic year as paid research assistants.

 - Teaching Assistant – explore teaching opportunities through these paid appointments.

-During the academic year, the department employs several students as research and teaching assistants.
-During the summer some students work with faculty through Vassar's Undergraduate Summer Research Institute (URSI), collaborating on original research projects in exciting areas such as acoustics, hydrodynamics, gravitational physics, particle physics, and physics education.
-In addition, many Vassar students obtain prestigious summer research internships at major research universities and laboratories.
-Recently students have participated in such programs at the CERN particle physics laboratory in Geneva, Switzerland, the NASA Goddard Space Flight Center, the Space Telescope Science Institute, the SETI Institute, and Kitt Peak National Observatory.
+In addition to these opportunities, many Vassar students obtain other prestigious summer research internships at major research universities and laboratories.
+Recently students have participated in such programs at Argonne National Laboratory, Princeton Plasma Physics Laboratory, Massachusetts Institute of Technology, NASA Goddard Space Flight Center, Space Telescope Science Institute, SETI Institute, and Kitt Peak National Observatory.